jeremyyew/chartjs-vis-dashboard/frontend/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 More details regarding this visualization project will come up once the main components are up.

+# Known Bugs
+1. Word cloud does not print.